TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/cgL7Ojp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Within Azure VMs, the network security group for the virtual machine is accessed.
 The goal here is to deny inbound ICMP traffic.
-"Inbound security rules" is selected, and then "Add inbound security rule".
-The security rule is configured to deny IMCP traffic, and is set with a priority (200) that is less than the next highest priority (300); this ensures thatthe added rule holds the highest priority.
+"Inbound security rules" is selected, followed by "Add inbound security rule".
+The security rule is configured to deny IMCP traffic, and is set with a priority (200) that is less than the next highest priority (300); this ensures that the added rule holds the highest priority.
 </p>
 <br />